surviv-underclock/docs/README.md

             play_sound(sound)
             player.fire_timer = 0
 ```

-### Corollaries
-Useful inferences are listed here.

-When using a free switch to shoot twice over 250ms, it is universal and works on any two weapons, regardless of deploy group:
-- different weapon types in both slots (1-2 or 2-1)
-- same weapon type but different slot (1-2 or 2-1)
-- identical weapon in either slot (1-1 or 2-2)

-When a free switch is available, using it to switch to a different deploy group is easy by switching directly to the other weapon.

-To avoid switching to the same deploy group, it is necessary to switch to melee/throwables before the free switch, and then free switch to the new weapon.

-Burst weapons can also be used by having the burst end before switching to melee.
-Alternatively, to satisfy noslow constraints, bursts can be canceled by swapping weapon slots (default keybind is T).

-Melee and Throwables are already explained in #timers

-Legacy terms
-- "hard overclock" is just using free switch to shoot twice over 250ms.
-- "soft overclock" is just shooting slowly but also using free switch.
-There is no real distinction between "hard overclock" and "soft overclock", but "soft overclock" is usually the result of either a failed attempt at "hard overclock" or spacing shots to minimize spacing between shots.

 ## Glossary
 - **Underclock**: sacrificing shots to delay other shots (trade DPS for improved unpredictability), usually to noslow two weapons in rapid succession with a free switch